-- 92. Payroll is administered through the Trust's payroll provider/internal department.
+- 90. Payroll is administered through the Trust's payroll provider/internal department.
+A new system called iTrent is being launched in October 2019 and over time the payroll procedures will change to reflect this system although the underlying controls will remain.

-- 93. All staff are paid monthly by the Trust by BACS.
+- 91. All staff are paid monthly by the Trust by BACS.
 A master file is created for each employee which records:

 - salary

 - bank account details

 - taxation status

 - personal details

 - any deductions or allowances payable

 - other legal and relevant details

-- 94. New employee payroll records can only be created by the Finance Department with the express approval of Recruitment and HR Officer.
+- 92. New employee payroll records can only be created by the HR department and approved by the finance department.
 Any employee payroll record (standing data) amendments made are approved by the Finance Manager.

-- 95. Recruitment and HR Officer or school Business Manager must complete a monthly staff return which provides details for all staff in the section of sickness and other absences during the month and any new appointments or terminations.
+- 93. Recruitment and HR Officer or school Business Manager must complete a monthly staff return which provides details for all staff in the section of sickness and other absences during the month and any new appointments or terminations.
 Staff returns should be sent to the Finance Department who then reflect in the payroll for processing.

-- 96. Timesheets for additional hours, temporary work or overtime undertaken are completed by the employee.
-In turn this is authorised by the employees line manager, and communicated to the Finance Team for inclusion in the payroll. - 97.
-Each month the Finance Department will notify relevant people of the deadline for submitted payroll information.
+- 94. Timesheets for additional hours, temporary work or overtime undertaken are completed by the employee.
+In turn this is authorised by the employees line

+manager, and communicated to the Finance Team for inclusion in the payroll.

+95. Each month the Finance Department will notify relevant people of the deadline for submitted payroll information.